Heronwang/Grab_safety/README.md

 # Grab_safety

-Since some files exceed the file size limit, please download from this link:
+Since some files exceed the file size limit, **please download from this link:**

 for the workable folder and documentation.

--- 1. Unzip the linked file.
-Drag the testing labels (the one csv file only) under `testlabels` folder, and drag the files containing testing features (csv files only) under `testfeatures` folder.
+**1. Unzip the linked file.** Drag the testing labels (the one csv file only) under `testlabels` folder, and drag the files containing testing features (csv files only) under `testfeatures` folder.
 From there, open ipython notebook within a python3 environment.

--- 2. Open the .ipynb file named `final_code.ipynb`.
-Run the code.
-The environment requirements are listed below:
+**2. Open the .ipynb file named `final_code.ipynb`** Run the code.
+Environment requirements are listed below: